platformsh/platformsh-docs/docs/src/configuration/app/cron.md

 If an application defines both a `web` instance and a `worker` instance, cron tasks will be run only on the `web` instance.

+> Different from the application, the Cron job log is on the `/var/log/cron.log`.

 ## How do I setup Cron for a typical Drupal site?

 The following example runs Drupal's normal cron hook every 19 minutes, using Drush.
 It also sets up a second cron task to run Drupal's queue runner on the aggregator_feeds queue every 7 minutes.